 - Press the right button of the mouse and choose Format Axis… from the Context Menu.

 - Finally, look at the chart.

 This is our final chart.
 We will be able to know the difference between actual work speed and estimated work speed with monthly values from this graph.
 From this, we will estimate the risk.

 In this article, we described how to create a risk burndown chart in Excel.
 We explained all the steps in detail.
 I hope this will satisfy your needs.
-Please have a look at our website ExcelDemy and give your suggestions in the comment box.
+Please give your suggestions in the comment box.